radiantearth/stac-browser/README.md

 ### catalogUrl

 The URL of the catalog to show by default.

-If you don't point to a specific file make sure to append a `/` at the end of the URL!
+If you don't point to a specific file make sure to append a `/` at the end of the URL as the trailing slash is significant.
+Without it, the last path component is considered to be a "file" name to be removed to get at the "directory" that is used as the base for resolving relative URLs.
+You should also make sure that your STAC files are following this rule as otherwise you may still run into issues with STAC Browser.

 If `catalogUrl` is empty or set to `null` STAC Browser switches to a mode where it defaults to a screen where you can either insert a catalog URL or select a catalog from [stacindex.org](https://stacindex.org).

 ### catalogTitle